 People are heavily influenced by the What You See Is All There Is (WYSIATI) rule.
 We naturally work with the fragmentary information that we have access to as if it were all there is to know.
 The paradox is that it is easier to construct a consistent story when you have little knowledge.
 People make fallible guesses from incomplete information by making a leap of faith about how things should work.
 Steven Pinker points out our only defence is that it worked sufficiently well in the world of our ancestors.

 “Our comforting conviction that the world makes sense rests on a secure foundation: our almost unlimited ability to ignore our ignorance.”
 Daniel Kahneman, Thinking, fast and slow.

-We are also very good at changing our beliefs after an unpredicted event without being aware of it.
+We are also very good at changing our beliefs after an un-predicted event without being aware of it.
 We often unconsciously adjust our view of the world and find it difficult to recall what we believed before the event.
-This leads us to evaluate the quality of decisions by the nature of the outcome rather than the process by which the decision was made.
+Hindsight bias leads us to evaluate the quality of decisions by the nature of the outcome rather than the process by which the decision was made.